genesis-community/cf-genesis-kit/MANUAL.md

 to access.
 By default, the ASGs deployed by this kit do _not_ allow such communication.

-If you want to change the internal domain for container-to-container communication, you may set the `internal_domain` property, which defaults to "apps.internal".
+If you want to change the internal domain used for service discovery, you may set the `internal_domain` property, which defaults to "apps.internal".
 (Note that there should be **no** trailing `.`).

 ## Container Routing Integrity